-- A video chat with the Camp Director on the Thursday evening prior to your arrival - Streamlined check-in which requires that all medical forms be turned in 14 days prior to camp. - Revamped food pick-up process - Opportunities for adult leaders to assist with program. - Evening program activities and competitions including: an interfaith service, a shooting sports challenge, a Dutch oven baking competition, an outdoor movie night, the scoutcraft skills-based Adirondack Challenge (formerly Woodsman's Games), and a Sabattis Quadrathlon.
+- A video chat with the Camp Director on the Thursday evening prior to your arrival - Streamlined check-in which requires that all medical forms be turned in 14 days prior to camp. - Revamped food pick-up process - Opportunities for adult leaders to assist with program. - Evening program activities and competitions including: an evening of COPE, a Dutch oven baking competition, an outdoor movie night, an interfaith service, and a Sabattis Quazi Quad.